To enroll in the PADI or SSI Divemaster course you need to be:

 Prices include all digital training materials, tuition and equipment

 Please note that the PADI/SSI Divemaster fees are payable directly to PADI or SSI.

 SHORT COURSE VS. INTERNSHIP

-The short intensive course: This can take just 11 days, during which you will cover all the requirements of the PADI Divemaster course.
+The short intensive course: This can take just between 8 and 14 days (depending on training agency), during which you will cover all the requirements of the Divemaster course.

 Whichever option you choose, we are happy to help with finding affordable accommodation!

 THERE ARE 9 THEORY SECTIONS WE WILL COVER DURING YOUR COURSE